Find a Job You Really Want In

 Example 2.

-“With my extensive software engineering experience, I believe I can develop effective technical solutions for your firm.
-I would welcome the opportunity to further discuss with you how my qualifications can contribute to the team’s success.
+“With my extensive software engineering experience, I am confident I can develop effective technical solutions for your firm.
+I welcome the opportunity to discuss how my qualifications can contribute to the team’s success.
 Thank you for your time.”

 -